schneider128k/machine_learning_course/README.md

 - [Notebook for loading and exploring the IMDB movie reviews dataset](https://colab.research.google.com/drive/1rYSzV6if2Y4P-X6yrF10IONLynyd416_)

 ### Keras basics

-Let's briefly describe Keras concepts such as dense/convolutional/ recurrent layers, sequential models, functional API, activation functions, loss functions, optimizers, and metrics.
+Let's briefly describe Keras concepts such as dense / convolutional / recurrent layers, sequential models, functional API, activation functions, loss functions, optimizers, and metrics.

 - [Keras basics](https://github.com/schneider128k/machine_learning_course/blob/master/keras_basics.md)

 ### Keras models for classification of MNIST digits and fashion items

 Before formally defining sequential neural networks with dense layers, let's look at some simple Keras models showing how to use such networks for classification.
 We consider the problems of classifying images from the MNIST digits dataset and the fashion items dataset.
-These problems are so-called *multi-class*, *single-label* classifications problems.
+These problems are so-called *multi-class* / *single-label* classifications problems.

 *Multi-class* means that there are several classes.
 For instance, T-shirt, pullover or bag in the fashion items dataset.